cosmos/cosmos-sdk/docs/guide/plugin-design.md

 In this way, the functionality and state of a Basecoin-derived cryptocurrency can be greatly extended.
 One could imagine going so far as to implement the Ethereum Virtual Machine as a plugin!

+Any required plugin initialization should be constructed within `SetOption`.
+`SetOption` may be called during genesis of basecoin and can be used to set initial plugin parameters.
+Within genesis.json file entries are made in the format: "<plugin>/<key>", "<value>" Where <plugin> is the plugin name, and <key> and <value> are the strings passed into the plugin SetOption function.
+This function is intended to be used to set plugin specific information such as the plugin state.

 ## Examples

 To get started with plugins, see [the example-plugin tutorial](example-plugin.md).